S-C-M/sinatra-fwitter-4-associations-pc-jastor-120215/README.md

 end
 ```

-This just extened our models with new methods.
+This just extended our models with a bunch of new methods.
 The main ones: our User model now responds to a method called `.tweets`.
 This will return an array of each tweet instance from our database.
 Our Tweet class also responds to a method called `user` which returns the user object the tweet is associated with.
 This relationship works because our `tweets` table has a column called `user_id`.

 Let's test this out.
 Boot up `tux` in your console.
 First, let's destroy all of the Tweets from our database that were created before we had a User model.